liguori/EasyDataFile/README.md

 ```
 Parameters of **ExportDefinition** attribute are in order:

-- Order: Output order on a file
+- *Order*: Output order on a file
-- Header: Title of the field in output file (ex. in Excel or text first row)
+- *Header*: Title of the field in output file (ex. in Excel or text first row)
-- ShowValueInHeader: Indicate if header (first row of the file or )  must contain the first value that appears in the relative column of the file
+- *ShowValueInHeader*: Indicate if header (first row of the file or )  must contain the first value that appears in the relative column of the file
-- ShowHeaderOnce: Indicate if header must be only on the first record of file and not every data record or list of the same record's data type
+- *ShowHeaderOnce*: Indicate if header must be only on the first record of file and not every data record or list of the same record's data type

 By default are implemented 2 type of export that are: